 Recent Projects at Objexx

-Objexx converted the EnergyPlus building energy modeling application from Fortran to C++ for a large commercial client.
+Objexx converted the EnergyPlus building energy modeling application from Fortran to C++ under contract with Autodesk.

 The 30 MB of Fortran 90/2003 source code utilized many modern Fortran constructs and the successful conversion demonstrated the capabilities of the enhanced Objexx conversion system and of the ObjexxFCL 4.0 support for modern Fortran 90-2008.